anamul94/ai-agent-demo/cli-app/README.md

 ### Common Issues

-1. **"Agent failed to initialize"**
+1. **"Failed to initialize agent" / API Key Errors**
+   - Ensure API keys are set in environment variables
+   - Check your ~/.bashrc for correct API key exports
+   - Verify AWS credentials: `aws sts get-caller-identity`
-   - Ensure Ollama is running: `ollama serve`
+   - For Ollama: Ensure service is running: `ollama serve`
-   - Check if Qwen3 model is available: `ollama list`
-   - Pull the model if missing: `ollama pull qwen3:latest`

 2. **"Command not found: my-cli"**
+   - Run the install script: `./install.sh`
    - Ensure `~/.local/bin` is in your PATH
    - Check if the script is executable: `ls -la ~/.local/bin/my-cli`